chimochio/civng/README.md

 You have to run the executable at the root of the project because paths for some needed resources are hardcoded.

+### Tests & documentation

+There are a couple of doctests which you can run with:

+    cargo test

+You can also generate an API documentation with:

+    cargo doc

+and then open `target/doc/civng/index.html`.

 ## Hex cells orientation

 In Civ 5, hex cells are "pointy topped", but in `civng`, our cells are "flat topped".
 This is